alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you for your comments and questions!
-We start by discussing some common high-level concerns, then address all comments in order.
+We start by summarizing our responses to some high-level concerns, and then discuss all reviewer questions in detail after the fold.

 Reviewr A about novelty